How to Tell If a Tourmaline Is Real?

-Tourmaline is a captivating gemstone cherished for its dazzling array of colours and unique properties.
+Tourmaline is a gemstone cherished for its dazzling array of colours and unique properties.

 Whether you're a collector, jeweller, or simply an admirer, ensuring the authenticity of your tourmaline is essential.